 - Complete the FAFSA every year!
 Many families mistakenly think they don't qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
 In addition, there are a few sources of aid such as unsubsidized Stafford and PLUS loans that are available regardless of need.
 The FAFSA form is free and no matter your income we encourage all students and families to complete the FAFSA

 - Estimate how much income your family can set aside every month and then multiply that amount by 48 months (i.e. a 4-year degree).
 Take a look at Maryland 529 or other state tax-advantaged savings plans designed to encourage saving for college.

-- Explore academic merit based scholarships at SU by clicking here and apply early.
-Click here for more information on SU's scholarship program.
+- Explore academic merit based scholarships at SU and apply early.
+Visit SU's scholarship program page for more information.

 - Take a look at private scholarships on websites like www.fastweb.com, www.cappex.com, www.unigo.com and bigfuture.collegeboard.org.

 - Explore the federal Pell grant and Direct loan programs available to U.S. citizens.

 - Finally, if necessary you can research private student loans but we encourage students and families to do their homework on this type of loan given many of the benefits within the federal loan program are not available in some private loan programs.